Sankalp-Panghal/REST_API_evervault/README.md

 API should now be live at **127.0.0.1:6362**

-(6362 is my car no, you can change it at the end of the python file to somthing easier)
+(6362 is random no, you can change it at the end of the python file if you wish)

 Now you can test working of this API